magomimmo/modern-cljs/doc/tutorial-07.md

 ## Being aggressive as all the others

-As we already saw in the very [first tutorial] of this series, we have been using the `lein-cljsbuild` plugin to configure the CLJS compilation process, by instructing `:cljsbuild` keyword with the following value:
+As we already saw in the very [first tutorial][8] of this series, we have been using the `lein-cljsbuild` plugin to configure the CLJS compilation process, by instructing `:cljsbuild` keyword with the following value: